 The strategy here is the same as in the first Ghirahim fight, but can be done in three cycles as follows:

-Vertical spin attack for the last one causes him backflip faster.
+Using a vertical spin attack for the last one causes him to backflip to the second phase faster.

 Ghirahim has multiple attacks during this phase, and he attacks in an unpredictable pattern.

-Ghirahim will attack you with both swords with warning.
-You can shield bash and horizontal slash to cancel it.
-It doesn't hit but faster than backflipping to dodge and he continues Leaping Strike sometimes.
+Ghirahim will attack you with both swords without warning.
+You can shield bash and do a horizontal slash to cancel it.
+This won't damage him, but it is faster than backflipping to dodge.
+He will sometimes continue into the Leaping Strike.

 Ghirahim will do nothing at first but suddenly attacks without warning.
 He is vulnerable right before attacking, so if you can recognize this attack coming you can preempt his attack.

 Ghirahim will walk towards you while blocking in two directions.
 This is the best attack to get, as you can immediately attack his open area and get in a few slashes.
 In this attack, his stun length is always short, so five slashes is the most you can get (see below).

 Ghirahim will walk towards you while licking his sword.
 He will block your first two attacks, but then he is vulnerable.
 One method to deal with this attack is:

 Ghirahim will summon a horizontal circle or vertical semicircle of darts around you.
 Do the appropriate spin attack to send all the darts flying back at him; this does a small amount of damage.
 While it seems like you can hit him while he summons the darts, this doesn't actually do any damage.